AccessSTEM Website and Searchable Knowledge Base

 The rights and responsibilities of educators, student support staff, and students with disabilities.

-Individuals and organizations are encouraged to propose questions and answers, case studies, and promising practices for the Knowledge Base.
+Individuals and organizations are encouraged to propose questions and answers, case studies, and promising practices.
 In particular, the promising practices articles serve to spread the word about practices that show evidence of improving the participation of people with disabilities in STEM.
+The Knowledge Base is an excellent resource for ideas that can be implemented in other programs.
 Contributions and suggestions can be sent to firstname.lastname@example.org.

 Examples of Knowledge Base questions include the following:

-- What lab safety issues need to be considered for a student who is deaf, has a visual impairment, or has a mobility impairment?
+- What lab safety issues need to be considered for a student who is deaf? who has a visual impairment? who has a mobility impairment?

 - Where can I find vendors who specialize in assistive technology and materials for science laboratories?